matheusamazonas/matheusamazonas.github.io/portfolio/abaporu.md

 As a game developer, I:

-*   Extended the Unity engine to create a game database using Scriptable Objects and a UI to edit it;
+*   Extended the Unity engine to create a game database using Scriptable Objects and a UI to edit it.
-*   Built the game UI (layers, stacks, transitions) using UnityUI;
+*   Built the game UI (layers, stacks, transitions) using UnityUI.
-*   Developed most of the gameplay;
+*   Developed most of the gameplay.
 *   Reduced the application size and memory usage (using Unity Profiler, Xcode, Android Profiler) in order to ship the game to older devices.

 </details>